 Rich has extensive experience drafting and prosecuting utility and design patent applications in the medical, mechanical, and electrical arts.
 His primary areas of technical experience include: surgical implants and tools, dental implants, physiological sensors, laboratory instrumentation, drug delivery devices, biometric systems, remote patient monitoring systems, electronic cigarettes, optical recognition systems, wireless communications systems, telecommunications systems, location-based services, navigational systems, business methods, e-commerce methods, graphical user interfaces, display technologies, lighting technologies, automotive systems, industrial equipment, textiles and apparel, sporting goods, product packaging, toys and games, and various clean technologies.

 Rich is actively involved in the patent community, both in the District of Columbia and nationally.
-He was appointed to the Intellectual Property Owners Association's U.S. Post-Grant Patent Office Practice Committee for the 2016-2017 term, after having most recently served on its Corporate IP Management Committee.
+He was appointed to the Intellectual Property Owners Association's U.S. Post-Grant Patent Office Practice Committee in 2016, after having most recently served on its Corporate IP Management Committee.

 Rich is also is a contributing author of Patent Office Litigation, Second Edition, published in 2017.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
 This second edition of Patent Office Litigation is the follow up to the first version of the book that was published in 2012 by Thomson Reuters Westlaw that focused on the contested proceedings that were introduced under the America Invents Act that year.